Webcap/stripe-guardian/AUTOMATIC_SUBSCRIPTION_SYNC.md

 ## How It Works

 ### Sync Process
-Every 10 minutes, the service performs three checks:
+Every hour, the service performs three checks:

 #### 1. Sync Active Subscriptions
 - Fetches active subscriptions from Stripe